- Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

 - Two architectural versions:

-- Works with a pre-expended key or can integrate the optional key expansion function
+- Works with the integrated key expansion function

 - Simple, fully synchronous, reusable design